 Given its good geographical location and comparatively sound infrastructure, Morocco aims to position itself strategically as an economic and financial nexus between Europe and Africa.
-To this end, Morocco has initiated a strategic South-South partnership, founded on co-development and closer cooperation with most of its southern and regional neighbours to make the most of its geographical location and its historical relations with its European and Mediterranean trading partners.
+To this end, the country has initiated a strategic South-South partnership, founded on co-development and closer cooperation with most of its southern and regional neighbours to make the most of its geographical location and its historical relations with its European and Mediterranean trading partners.
 This includes exchanges among peers and of expertise to address skills development and climate actions (Hekking, 2020).

 The party previously in power, the PJD (Parti pour la justice et du développement, often compared to a moderate version of the Muslim Brotherhood in the region), lost most of its parliamentary seats in the 2021 general election.
-The new prime minister, billionaire businessman Aziz Akhannouch, announced that he would implement a break from the previous government with a greater focus on reducing poverty.
-The Economist Intelligence Unit classifies Morocco as a 'hybrid democracy' and its democracy index has been steadily increasing for the last 15 years.
+The Prime Minister, billionaire businessman Aziz Akhannouch, announced that he would change from the policy of the previous government and put greater focus on reducing poverty.
+The Economist Intelligence Unit classifies Morocco as a 'hybrid democracy' and its democracy index has been increasing steadily over the last 15 years.

-With respect to the year 2022, Morocco has made considerable efforts to consolidate foreign policy advances.
-It has rejoined the African Union, signed bilateral agreements with the Gulf Cooperation Council, and improved its relations with the European Union in order to obtain 'advanced status'.
+In recent years, Morocco has made considerable efforts to consolidate foreign policy advances.
+It has rejoined the African Union, signed bilateral agreements with the Gulf Cooperation Council and improved its relations with the European Union in order to obtain 'advanced status'.
+Morocco was the first country in the region to be granted advanced status, in 2008, making it a pioneer with regard to the European Neighbourhood Policy.